-For assistance with the requirements of this solicitation, email OVW at OVW.ConsolYouth@usdoj.gov.
+For assistance with the requirements of this solicitation, email OVW at OVW.RestorativeJustice@usdoj.gov.
 Applicants also may call OVW at 202-307-6026.

 Registration Information: OVW encourages first time applicants to apply for funding.
-Organizations applying for the first time must complete registrations with multiple systems:
+Organizations applying for the first time must complete a multi-step registration process within multiple systems: